SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_button_baremetal/readme.md

 > - In case of DEVKIT board (BRD2605A), the blue LED will toggle on button press.
 No other LED instance will work for this board.
 To further use the DEVKIT LED, refer to the RGB LED application.
 >
 > - Interrupt handlers are implemented in the driver layer, and user callbacks are provided for custom code.
 If you want to write your own interrupt handler instead of using the default one, make the driver interrupt handler a weak handler.
 Then, copy the necessary code from the driver handler to your custom interrupt handler.
+>
+> - A maximum of 8 HP GPIO buttons, 8 ULP GPIO buttons, and 5 UULP GPIO buttons can be used simultaneously.
+This limitation arises from the number of available GPIO interrupts allocated for each GPIO type.